|Formerly known as||Imperial Gangsters|

 “Little Mexico” and the leadership of the Imperial Spanish Gangsters held a meeting at The Armitage movie theater one day in 1972 to discuss fully merging themselves into one organization just known as the “Imperial Gangsters.”
 Now there were about 200+ Imperial Gangsters on the streets of West Humboldt Park and Logan Square.
 There would still be separate leadership for each faction; however, they were now under one name and one organization.
 Around the time of this merger the IGs now were offering protection to a cleaners and a restaurant that offered them free stuff and free services.
 This success that the IGs were coming across was soon met with envy from the powerful Latin Kings street gang.
 The Latin Kings wanted to be the only Puerto Rican street gang in all of Humboldt Park and now they were spreading into several more north side neighborhoods including Logan Square this eventually brought the IGs into a full scale war with Latin Kings.
 Imperial Gangster’s biggest enemies were now Latin Kings, Gaylords and Simon City Royals.

 In 1973, “Little Mexico” was now 17 years old and was about to have a child; therefore, he left the Imperial Gangsters gang life and went to college then went on to work with gang members helping them to turn their lives around.
-I am not sure who took over leadership after he left.
+After Little Mexico left, “Mad Dog” took over in 1973, and he ran it until he was imprisoned in 1975.

 In the mid-1970s, the IGs opened new territory at Sawyer and Armitage in Logan Square and North Ave and Hamlin in West Humboldt Park.
 This was also the point in time when Gaylords and Latin Kings were getting really large in size in IG territory, these gangs were becoming giants.
 The IGs had something in common with the Latin Disciples (MLDs), Spanish Cobras, Latin Eagles and Orquestra Albany, and that was that they all hated Latin Kings and were all outnumbered by Latin Kings.
 These gangs began drawing closer to each other until they became pretty tight by 1978.